Brunette Bombshell Niece Waidhofer Dons Spurs & Flaunts Her ‘New’ Booty, Gets Real About Plastic Surgery

 “Hmm well those spurs look nice, u would make a cute cowgirl lol,” wrote a third admirer, inserting a cowboy emoji to their message.

 One hater boldly wrote that they didn’t understand why she would pay for her booty when she could achieve the same look in the gym.
-Niece was quick to fire back.
+However, Niece was quick to fire back.

 “I’m honest about having work done so women won’t think they’ve failed in the gym or some bullsh*t if (like me) they have a body type that just can’t look like this naturally, no matter how many squats they do.”

-Previously, The Inquisitr reported that Niece had shared a sultry shot of herself kneeling on her bed wearing a white tank top and red thong.
+Prior to the new post, The Inquisitr reported that Niece had shared a sultry shot of herself kneeling on her bed wearing a white tank top and red thong.